 We’ve been doing audits for our prospective local marketing clients and wanted to provide some tips:

 - Expertise – it’s rare, if not impossible, to find an agency that is vendor, medium, and channel agnostic.
-This means that the agency will implement the strategies that they are comfortable with and not necessarily the strategy that is right for your business and your customers.
+This means that the agency will implement the strategies they are comfortable with and not necessarily the one that is right for your business and your customers.
 An example is social media marketing.
 We see many companies hire social media marketers internal or an external agency only to find that it’s not a medium that is conducive to driving conversions.
 This means that money may be better spent on other strategies.
 Getting an omnichannel, vendor-agnostic marketing agency is essential.
-Many (like Highbridge) will work with your other consultants… but we’ll also hold one another accountable to a unified marketing strategy.
+Many (like DK New Media) will work with your other consultants… but we’ll also hold one another accountable to a unified marketing strategy.

 - Investment – Marketing is an investment and must be measured that way.
 Touting engagement, mentions, views, and retweets is fine if you can connect the dots to that activity and actual conversions.
 Every marketing team member, internal or external, should fully understand your customer journey and the key performance indicators (KPIs) of your business and match their activity to those goals.

-- Timeline – If your agency is setting expectations on your ROI, you may want to seek out a new agency.
+- Timeline – If your agency sets expectations on your ROI, you may want to seek a new agency.
 Every client is different, every region is different, every industry is different, and every competitor is different.
-It’s fine to ask the question, but the response should absolutely be that you have work to do and within a few months should be getting a clearer picture of how the strategy is working, what needs to be adjusted, and how that ROI can be attained.
+It’s fine to ask the question, but the response should be that you have work to do and within a few months should be getting a clearer picture of how the strategy is working, what needs to be adjusted, and how that ROI can be attained.
 Asking an agency for a timeline for an ROI is like asking a Doctor that’s never met you how he’s going to get you healthy.
 It’s not possible without a lot of effort.

-- Education – Marketing is a business operation and if you’re a business owner, you should absolutely understand its strategies, channels, mediums, and your customers’ personas and behaviors.
+- Education – Marketing is a business operation and if you’re a business owner, you should understand its strategies, channels, mediums, and your customers’ personas and behaviors.
 If you delegate your marketing to an external partner, an expectation should be that they are educating you and your team along the way!

 I’d encourage you to contact us if you have doubts as to the effectiveness of your local marketing strategy.
 We can provide an audit of your current efforts or we can put together and deploy a full strategy for you.